-- Lane splitting – Lane splitting can pose a hazard to motorcyclists due to their close proximity to moving cars and also having less room to maneuver.
+- Lane splitting – Lane splitting can pose a hazard to motorcyclists due to their close proximity to moving cars and less room to maneuver.

 - Head-on collisions – A head-on collision is especially dangerous for a motorcyclist, who is often flipped onto the hood of the passenger vehicle.

 Data from the National Highway Traffic Safety Administration finds that motorcycle drivers are 28 times as likely as passenger car occupants to die in an accident.
 With so little in the way of protection, motorcyclists involved in collisions can easily find themselves being thrown from their bike, crushed by an oncoming car, or even worse.
-Victims who survive a serious motorcycle accident can find themselves facing a long and painful recovery filled with doctor’s visits and major medical bills.
+Victims who survive a serious motorcycle accident can face a long and painful recovery filled with doctor’s visits and significant medical bills.

 Some of the more common injuries that a motorcyclist may suffer include: